srajma/drafts/Articles/myths/barbarians.md

 ·       **Romania: 200 years.** Hun (380 - 450), Avar (570 - 800)

 You will note that in terms of resisting foreign invasions, India was on par with Europe, vastly stronger than the Middle East, and weaker than China.
-Some opinionated ranting about the absolute state of Indian history has been relegated to a footnote.[[ii]](#_edn2)
+Some opinionated ranting about the absolute state of Indian history has been relegated to a footnote.

 Generally, India was _politically_ insular (didn’t invade much, didn’t get conquered much), culturally and scientifically/technologically it was very influential on the rest of the world, but slow in uptaking _from_ the rest of the world.[[iii]](#_edn3)